markyjackson-taulia/Personal-Goals/Books/Books I Read In_2016.md

 # May

 1. Porcelain - Moby
-2. Without their permission --> In Progress
+2. Without their permission
-3. How not to die --> In Progress
+3. How not to die

+# June
+1. Ego is the Enemy - Ryan Holiday